gardener/gardener/docs/proposals/26-workload-identity.md

 metadata discovery documents `/.well-known/openid-configuration` and `jwks_uri`.
-This component will be only provided with access to the public keys or any other public information, it will not hold or have access to any private information related to token generation and singing.
-To support keys rotation, it will serve also the older set of public keys so that already issued but still valid and not expired tokens can be used for identity federation with external services.
+This component will be only provided with access to the public keys or any other public information, it will not hold or have access to any private information related to token generation and signing.
+To support key rotation, it will serve also the older set of public keys so that already issued but still valid and not expired tokens can be used for identity federation with external services.